 Same on the 3rd floor

 In the basement, we had the tops of the basement walls foamed up.
-I’m hoping this will really help the frigid basement situation.
+I’m hoping this will really help the frigid basement situation, we even had to get basement waterproofing in cincinnati oh before continuing with this project in order to reduce overall moisture.
 It is cold down there!
 Tuesday was rather warm and rainy so it was hard to tell just how much warmer the basement was.
 The environment is important because if it was constructed right, the mix with the snow would have created a toxic chemical.
 We are slated to get even more snow this coming weekend so I guess we’ll find out then.
 Luckily the rain and warmth Tuesday and Wednesday has done a good job melting the snowbanks.

 When we got home at 6:30 or so it smelled pretty bad.
 The off-gassing of the foam is significant.
 We went out to dinner which was a good call given the smell.
 By the following morning either we were used to it or it was quite a bit better.
 The kitchen smelled the worst and that is the only place they used the closed cell foam so it’s possible it smells more.